forderud/WindowsManagement/README.md

 The enrollment process includes the following steps:
-1. Discovery of the enrollment endpoint: This step provides the enrollment endpoint configuration settings.
+1. **Discovery of the enrollment endpoint**: This step provides the enrollment endpoint configuration settings.
-2. Certificate installation: This step handles user authentication, certificate generation, and certificate installation.
+2. **Certificate installation**: This step handles user authentication, certificate generation, and certificate installation.
 The installed certificates will be used in the future to manage client/server (TLS/SSL) mutual authentication.
-3. DM Client provisioning: This step configures the Device Management (DM) client to connect to a Mobile Device Management (MDM) server after enrollment via DM SyncML over HTTPS (also known as Open Mobile Alliance Device Management (OMA DM) XML).
+3. **DM Client provisioning**: This step configures the Device Management (DM) client to connect to a Mobile Device Management (MDM) server after enrollment via DM SyncML over HTTPS (also known as Open Mobile Alliance Device Management (OMA DM) XML).

 Other notes:
 * Protocol: Mobile Device Enrollment Protocol Version 2 (MS-MDE2)